 Whole house humidifiers

-As you might guess, there are also humidifiers that can be connected directly to your forced air heating and cooling system, so you can use your existing ductwork to raise relative humidity throughout your home.
+As you might guess, there are also humidifiers that can be connected directly to your forced air heating and cooling system, so you can use your existing ductwork to raise relative humidity for wood floors.
 Like room-style devices, whole-house apparatus work in a variety of ways.

 - Drum humidifiers are one of the more cost-effective whole-house humidifiers to install and maintain.
 Inside the unit, a rotating evaporator pad called a drum wicks water from a pan and moved it into the air stream of your heating system, which evaporates the water then carries the moisture as air circulates.
 The container is automatically refilled from a pipe in much the same manner as a toilet tank.
 You will need to replace the pad of a drum humidifier regularly, and the pan cleaned from time to time to prevent mold and mildew, but the system itself will run automatically, activated and deactivated by a humidistat, which monitors your home’s relative humidity.